 You see how simple this advanced concept, Custom Fields, of WordPress was.
 Not only this, it is equally convenient to use and add to your post or page.
 Add custom fields to make your posts even better and more informative.

-However, if you are looking for someone who can help you with some excellent WordPress services, check out Seahawk.
+However, check out Seahawk if you want someone who can help you with some excellent WordPress services.
 It designs everything from templated web pages to fully customized enterprise-grade WordPress.
 Seahawk also works with the best web hosts to deliver in-house professional services to their customers.